Two wheeler tyres – Different types, pros & cons

 Table of contents

 Two-wheeler tyres are a significant component that brings huge safety aspects to the bike.
-They are the only element that comes in contact with the road—simple.
-So, with proper tyres, motorcycle braking efficiency and grip will be excellent, and safety threats to the rider will be posed.
-Times have changed, and most bike riders nowadays are conscious of this, but only a certain percentage is fully aware of it.
+They are the only element that comes into contact with the road.
+With proper tyres, motorcycle braking efficiency and grip improve.
+This minimises safety threats to the rider.
+Most bike riders are now conscious of this change, but only a certain percentage are fully aware.

-Several people in India hesitate to change worn tyres in their motorcycles due to cost factors.
-But that is the last thing to do in India, where uneven roads and several unexpected circumstances are standard daily.
-So please always give priority to safety above money.
-In this article, we will discuss the types of tyres based on the material construction, usage conditions, technical things, and doubts about tyres.
+Several people in India hesitate to change worn motorcycle tyres due to cost.
+However, this should be avoided, especially in India, where uneven roads and unexpected circumstances are common.
+Please always prioritise safety over money.
+In this article, we discuss tyre types based on material, usage conditions, technical aspects, and common tyre doubts.

-Type of two wheeler tyres based on the material construction
+Types of two-wheeler tyres based on the material construction

 1. Tubeless Tyres

-This type of motorcycle tyres are rigid, long-lasting, and constructed of a strong rubber compound.
-They offer the peace of mind of reduced sudden deflation and the ability to run at lower air pressure for better balance and vehicle stability.
+These motorcycle tyres are rigid, durable, and constructed from strong rubber compounds.
+They reduce the risk of sudden deflation and can operate at lower air pressure, thereby improving balance and stability.

 Pros of Tubeless tyres